Australia's Coral Coast in Western Australia

 At Monkey Mia, which is within UNESCO World Heritage-listed Shark Bay, dolphins and humans have become great mates.
 The friendly wild bottlenose dolphins that live in the area arrive at the beach about three times a day to feed.
 Their interactions with people are carefully managed by the Department of Parks and Wildlife (DPAW), to ensure the safety of both dolphins and humans.
 Admission to the reserve is only a few dollars, so it's a great family activity.
 Ask the locals about Monkey Mia dolphin feeding times.

-There are other Monkey Mia attractions too, such as catching a boat tour to see dugongs, also called sea cows.
+There are other Monkey Mia attractions too, such as catching a boat tour to see dugongs, also called 'sea cows'.
 This area has large meadows of sea grass, where the dugongs love to graze.
-You might also see turtles, manta rays and sharks.
+You might also see turtles, manta rays and reef sharks.
 From June to November, humpback whales migrate up the coast on the way to their summer breeding grounds.
 The Hamelin Pool stromatolites are another must-see in the Shark Bay area.
 They're not strictly creatures, but they are alive.
 About 3,500 million years ago, these things were everywhere!

 The Western Australia Coral Coast isn't only about marine experiences.
 It also has spectacular national parks full of ultra-Australian scenery.
-In Nambung National Park you can see The Pinnacles, ancient desert sculptures created by time and weather.
+In Nambung National Park you can see The Pinnacles, ancient desert limestone sculptures created by time and weather.